Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

-# Women support-offense data NLU
+# Women Support-Offense Data NLU

 Texts & photos labeled of Support and Offense of Women for creating Natural Language Understanding and Equality AI protections on social platforms.
 Done to accurately label defense of Women as "Support" and offense and defense against as "Offense."